 Steve Geyer grew up in Florida, the youngest of three siblings in a single parent home.
-On the outside his family appeared normal, but in private the abuse was brutal and grew more violent with time.
-Geyer and his siblings banded together to survive the trauma, and humour became a way to bring peace and control to the situation.
+On the outside his family appeared normal, but in private the abuse was brutal.
+Humour became a way to bring peace and control to the situation.

-Geyer has once again returned to speaking and comedy full-time, but not at the exclusion of his ministry.
+In 1998, Steve took a break from stand-up comedy to work with youth as an Associate Pastor in Fayetteville, GA.
+In 2003, he once again returned to speaking and comedy full-time, but not at the exclusion of his ministry.
 “My comedy works because I’m not just an entertainer but rather my stories about being in the third world, about what’s happening in people’s lives — these are current and relevant and ministry is always part of who I am.
 I talk about real life, about what’s going on in people’s lives and in the church right now.”

 Through humor, Geyer delivers powerful messages to provide hope, and start people on a new journey that changes lives and helps audiences find their purpose in God’s kingdom.
 “My message is ha ha — ouch,” says Geyer.
 “The Church is really good at covering things up.
 Let’s pull off the bandage a bit and talk turkey, otherwise this hurt won’t get any better.”

 Watch for Steve’s new book Shameless: Set Free From The Mask releasing in February, 2016.